Thespacemanfil/Air-Rec-Program/README.md

 Run AirRec.exe as needed and add more .txt files as required.

 # Controls
-Backspace to got to the previouse slide. \
+Backspace to got to the previous slide. \
 Enter to go to the next slide. \
 Esc to close the slideshow.